 MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents

-Equal Contribution Project Leader Corresponding Author
+Equal Contribution Project Lead Corresponding Author

 MAS-Bench Pipeline